Sydney Science Park

 Sydney Science Park is a mixed-use area for research, STEM (science, technology, engineering and mathematics) and residential developments due to be constructed by Celestino.
 The architectural firms Urbis and FJMT Architects are working in conjunction with the designers at Celestino.
 The project is billed to become "Penrith's answer to Silicon Valley".
 On completion, the park will comprise a total area of 280 hectares.

-It is being constructed near the new Western Sydney International Airport.
+It is being constructed near the new Western Sydney Airport.